 I’m coming to the end of an experiment that I was running last month, which had me taking some time each day to question something that I ‘knew’ to be true, and imagine how the world would look different if it weren’t.

-The experiment I’ve started today is a little different: for the next 7 days, I’m going to try and learn one new thing – using resources I find on the Internet – each day.
+The experiment I’ve started today is a little different: for the next 7 days, I’m going to try and learn one new thing each day using resources I find on the Internet.

 For example, this morning I pulled up a YouTube video on how to juggle.

-So I took an hour and 3 little bean bags that were lying around, and I learned.
+So I took an hour and three little bean bags that were lying around, and I learned.

-The most difficult part of learning a new skill is generally the initial hurdle of picking up the basics.
+The most difficult part of learning a new skill is generally overcoming that initial hurdle of picking up the basics.

 Day one has been a success and a lot of fun.
-Let’s hope day 2 goes just as well or better.
+Let’s hope day two goes just as well.